 Online mode.
-Does additional checks that requires p4d, p4broker, and/or p4p to be online.
-Any servers for which there are init scripts in the Instance Bin directory must be online.
+Does additional checks that expect p4d, p4broker, and/or p4p to be online.
+Any servers for which there are init scripts in the Instance Bin directory are checked.
+An error is reported if p4d is expected to be online and is not; warnings are displayed if p4broker or p4p are not online.
 The Instance Bin directory is the /p4/N/bin directory, where N is the SDP instance name.